Seoul shares open lower on profit-taking

 Seoul shares open lower on profit-takingBy Yonhap

-South Korean stocks started lower Tuesday as investors hunted for profits following a recent rally.
+South Korean stocks started lower Monday as investors sought profits after a recent rally.

-Top carmaker Hyundai Motor dropped 0.79 percent, and major banking group KB Financial Group declined 0.93 percent.
+Hyundai Motor, the country's largest carmaker, decreased 2.66 percent, and its auto parts affiliate Hyundai Mobis sank 3.04 percent.

+But leading battery maker LG Energy Solution rose 0.75 percent, and major steelmaker Posco Holdings added 0.8 percent.

-The local currency was trading at 1,337.7 won against the US dollar, down 2.5 won from the previous session's close.
+The local currency was trading at 1,331.05 won against the US dollar, up 0.05 won from the previous session's close.
 (Yonhap)

 More from Headlines